adamgreig/agg-kicad/README.md

 See the README in the scripts folder for detailed information on each script.

+## Makefile

+You can use the Makefile to regenerate all automatically-generated files with `make build`, and to run all the automatic checks with `make check`.
+Travis-CI is configured to run `make check` to report on build status, and there is a `pre-commit` hook in `scripts/` to run `check` locally.

 ## Licence

 Until a reasonable level of stability is reached, this library is "all rights